Day 5’s gifts that illuminate and solve are mostly about technology. SALIVATING!!!

 It really wasn’t that difficult.
 First, you go to Pixelmonmod – it’s a great resource.
 Unfortunately the servers just wouldn’t work with the version of Minecraft that we have – 1.7.10.
 What I learned was that we had to instal a mod instead.
 We downloaded Forge in order to quickly install a mod.
 Once you open it click the top option to install the files.
 It will end up saying that 11 files have been installed.
 I found a free Pixelmon mod on Minecraft Six.
 Mods are saved as ‘jar’ files.
 Once downloaded to your computer, search your computer files for the Minecraft folder.
 In this folder will be a subfolder for ‘mods’.
 Pop the jar file into this folder, and you’re good to go.

 When you open Minecraft, you must select the bottom (Forge) version from the dropdown menu.
+My son can now select his Pokemon characters and continue to build and explore the very spacial world of Minecraft.

 Usually I’m not preachy, but watching this video of three generations talking about summer ‘fun’ filmed by Nature Valley jarred me to my roots.
 Our relationship to nature is changing and with technology at our fingertips, it’s easy to forget about what’s important, like being outside and enjoying nature.
 With each passing generation, children seem to be playing outside less and less.